RhincodonE/RsLiRA/readme.md

-# RecLiRA: Recommendation-specific Likelihood Ratio Attack

-**A Privacy Attack Framework for Recommendation Systems**
+# RecPS: A Privacy scoring Framework for Recommendation Systems

 **Before Starting**